Andrea Miller

 Professional Bio

-Andrea Miller earned their PhD in Cultural Studies with a designated emphasis in Science and Technology Studies from the University of California, Davis, and a master's degree in Women’s, Gender, and Sexuality Studies from Georgia State University.
+Andrea Miller earned their doctoral degree in cultural studies with a designated emphasis in science and technology Studies from the University of California, Davis, and a master's degree in women’s, gender, and sexuality studies from Georgia State University.
 In their research and teaching, Miller draws from transnational and postcolonial feminist studies, science and technology studies, and cultural studies to consider how technology, security, and empire shape sensibilities of race and gender.
-Their work has examined the racialized and gendered logics of drone warfare and preemption, the criminalization of online speech acts, predictive policing and biometric surveillance technologies, and US counterterrorism policy.
+Their work has examined the racialized and gendered logics of drone warfare and preemption, the criminalization of online speech acts, predictive policing and biometric surveillance technologies, and U.S. counterterrorism policy.
 Miller’s publications have appeared in journals such as Public Culture, Antipode, Gender, Place and Culture, and Small Wars & Insurgencies as well as various edited collections.